Have you wondered why do dogs howl in their sleep?

 - What superstitions are related to howling?

-So let’s not waste any time – let’s get started on our first question!
+So let’s not waste time- let’s answer our first question!

 What Does Dog Howling Mean?